Elmer Belt: Career

 In 1923, Elmer and Ruth Belt moved to Los Angeles, where he began a private practice.
 In 1936 he established the Elmer Belt Urologic Group, located in its own building at 1893 Wilshire Boulevard.
 The second floor of the building housed Belt's growing library.
 During this time, his growing reputation in the field earned him positions as a staff, attending, or consulting urologist at numerous hospitals in Los Angeles County.

+Elmer Belt was a urologist and medical bibliophile, who played a role in the early history of transgender medical care in the United States in the mid-twentieth century.
+Historian Howard Chiang discusses Belt’s involvement in the case of “Agnes,” a transgender woman whose treatment proved pivotal to discussions on gender-affirming surgery in the 1950s and 1960s.
+Belt was part of larger conversations around castration, surgical ethics, and access to care at a time when transgender medicine was still very controversial.
+More recent scholarship argues that Belt’s role was more complicated than earlier historical interpretations have suggested.
+Belt did not act as a medical pioneer, but rather in a contested medical field, one shaped by institutional gatekeeping and evolving ideas of gender identity.
+Historians like Joanne Meyerowitz and Susan Stryker situate Belt's work within the context of the larger development of transsexual medicine in the postwar United States.

 In addition to specializing in urology, Belt was an advocate for public health and, from 1939 through 1954, served as the President of the State Board of Public Health.
 First appointed to this position by California Governor Culbert Olsen, Belt was reappointed by Governor Earl Warren for each of the latter's three terms in office.
 In public health, Belt worked to establish the Hyperion Water Reclamation Plant.
 He also advocated for the care and rights of refugees from the Dust Bowl who had settled in Tulare County.
 During World War II, he advocated for funding to treat sexually transmitted diseases and to address prostitution, which he viewed as significant issues near military camps in the state.